Skip to main content

 • are not written in plain English

 This mostly applies to our policy documents.
-These types of documents are exempt from the regulations, so we do not currently have any plans to make them accessible.
+These types of documents are exempt from the regulations.
+We do not currently have any plans to make them accessible.

 But if you need to access information in one of these document types, you can contact us and ask for an alternative format.